kasuleBS/automobile_analysis/README.md

-this is a sample project where i analyse automobile data and make infrences using pandas, matplotlib and seaaborns
+this is a sample project where i analyse automobile data and make inferences using pandas, matplotlib and seaborns